-Because higher education is still considered more of a luxury than a birthright in Mexico, there is no formal network of student discounts and programs.
-Also, most Mexican students travel with their families, rather than with other students, so student discount cards are not commonly recognized here.
+Because Mexicans consider higher education more a luxury than a birthright, there is no formal network of student discounts and programs.
+Most Mexican students travel with their families rather than with other students, so student discount cards are not commonly recognized.